 Welcome to my website!

-My research uses large-scale administrative and survey data combined with causal inference methods to study issues at the intersection of labor markets, education, and household decision-making.
-Current projects examine: (1) the short-run impact of international students on local labor markets and firm dynamics in the United States; (2) the effects of increases in women’s intra-household bargaining power on children’s university enrollment in Indonesia; (3) the role of early childcare accessibility in shaping maternal labor supply and well-being in Australia; and (4) interventions to reduce gambling and substance use among adolescents in Bangladesh.
+My research uses large-scale administrative and survey data combined with modern causal inference methods to study how labor markets, education, and household decision-making shape inequality and human capital outcomes.
+Current projects examine: (1) the short-run impact of international students on local labor markets and firm dynamics in the United States; (2) the effects of shifts in women’s intra-household bargaining power on children’s university enrollment in Indonesia; (3) how childcare accessibility and quality regulation shape families’ childcare choices and maternal labor supply in Australia; and (4) trade-offs in blended finance for development, particularly how guarantees are designed and governed to balance financial viability, development impact, and private capital mobilization.

 I am also the translator behind the Vietnamese editions of Alvin E. Roth's Who Gets What and Why (Tri Thuc Publishing House, 2017) and David S. Evans and Richard L. Schmalensee's Matchmakers: The New Economics of Multisided Platforms (joint with Chi Tran; The Gioi Publishers, 2019), and the editor of the Vietnamese translation of Richard Thaler's The Winner's Curse.